MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-environment-costs.md

 - *Use a consistent CPU architecture*: Use the same CPU architecture in preproduction and production.
 For example, x86 applications don't run natively on Azure Resource Manager, and vice versa.
 Use the same CPU architecture as your production environment to ensure compatibility and minimize potential issues.

 - *Use the same operating system*: Avoid changing the operating system (for example from Windows to Linux) or kernel in preproduction environments.
-Software that's built for Windows often doesn't run natively on Linux without a compatibility layer, and vice versa.
-The file systems and directory structures are different, which can cause application pathing issues.
+Software built for Windows often doesn't run natively on Linux without a compatibility layer, and vice versa.
+The file systems and directory structures are different, which can cause application patching issues.
 Consistent environments help reduce the risk of compatibility issues and ensure smooth deployments.

 - *Constrain scaling*: To optimize cost, you can constrain automation to mitigate runaway automation.
-For example, set a maximum scaling limit at three in the development environment, and set it at ten in the production environment.
+For example, set a maximum scaling limit at three in the development environment, and set it at 10 in the production environment.
 Constrain scaling to help control the resource usage and automation cost.

 - *Turn off unneeded resources*: Turn off resources when they aren't actively used, such as during off hours and weekends.
 You can use automation tools or scripts to schedule the shutdown and startup of resources.
 Some vendors provide APIs that you can use to programmatically stop and start the resources.
 Consider using IaC to create ephemeral environments that you can remove when you no longer need them.

 #### Balance similarity with production

 It's often unnecessary and expensive for preproduction environments to mirror the production environment exactly.
-The goal is to ensure each preproduction environment is appropriately different from production to avoid unnecessary costs.However, when preproduction are production different, there's a risk of deploying a bug into production.
+The goal is to ensure each preproduction environment is appropriately different from production to avoid unnecessary costs.
+However, when preproduction and production are different, there's a risk of deploying a bug into production.
 The more different these environments are, the more risk there is.
 Tailoring the preproduction environment to meet your needs can help you manage risks while optimizing cost.
 To balance the similarity with production, consider the following recommendations:

 - *Avoid exact replicas*: Avoid making the preproduction environment an exact copy of production.
 It can unnecessarily increase costs.
 Create a preproduction environment that's cost-effective but enable you to uncover and address potential risks before deployment.